 Term Meaning simplified due diligence (SDD) The Money Laundering Regulations 2007 allow firms, in certain specific situations which present a low money-laundering risk, not to apply customer due diligence measures to their customers and, where applicable, their beneficial owners.
 See Regulation 13 of the Money Laundering Regulations 2007 for more detail.
 Applying simplified due diligence does not exempt the firm from the need for ongoing monitoring of the customer relationship, and a firm will have to obtain sufficient information to have a meaningful basis for monitoring.
 Firms also need to report any suspicious transactions.
 Also, in practice, firms may have other reasons to satisfy themselves that a customer is who they purport to be: for example, in order to control fraud or credit losses.
 Solicitors Regulation Authority (SRA) The Solicitors Regulation Authority has supervisory responsibility for solicitors under the Money Laundering Regulations 2007.
 The Bar Council and other professional bodies for the legal sector perform a similar role for their members.
 See www.sra.org.uk for more information.
 Special Recommendations See 'FATF Special Recommendations'. source of funds and source of wealth 'Source of wealth' describes how a customer or beneficial owner acquired their total wealth.
 'Source of funds' refers to the origin of the funds involved in the business relationship or occasional transaction.
 It refers to the activity that generated the funds, for example salary payments or sale proceeds, as well as the means through which the customer's or beneficial owner's funds were transferred.
 SRA See 'Solicitors Regulation Authority'.
 STR See 'Suspicious Transaction Report'.
 Suspicious Activity Report (SAR) A report made to the NCA about suspicions of money laundering or terrorist financing.
 This is commonly known as a 'SAR'.
 See also 'Suspicious Transaction Report'.
 Suspicious Transaction Report (STR) When applied to money laundering reporting, the term 'Suspicious Transaction Report' is used commonly outside of the UK in place of 'Suspicious Activity Report'.
 Both terms have substantially the same meaning.
-In the UK, the term 'Suspicious Transaction Report' (STR) tends to be used in connection with market abuse reporting.
+Suspicious Transaction and Order Report (STOR) Following implementation of the Market Abuse Regulation, in the EU the term 'Suspicious Transaction and Order Report' (STOR) is used in connection with market abuse reporting.
 SWIFT SWIFT (the Society for Worldwide Interbank Financial Telecommunication) provides the international system used by banks to send the messages that effect interbank payments.